opencast/opencast/docs/guides/developer/docs/modules/admin-ui/development.md

 ```
 The watch process monitors the `js`,`scss` and `sass` files for changes and should dynamically reload the page.

-*Note: a refresh of the page might be required to start the live reload script*
+*Note: A refresh of the page might be required to start the live reload script*

 Live working with a Mockup
 --------------------------